“What is that person thinking about me?”

 7. Don’t react to what others think of you.

 There will be times when people are rude to you.
-You might know you self-worth and you try hard not to believe what they say about you.
-But somehow the other person’s words is like poison.
+You might know your self-worth and you try hard not to believe what they say about you.
+But somehow the other person’s words are like poison.
 Once you allow the other person’s words to affect you, it slowly creeps up through your veins and spread negativity to your whole body.
 It makes your heart sink.

 Don’t engage with the other person.

 You don’t have to defend yourself.
 You don’t have to attack the other person.
-Whenever an emotional person engage with another emotional person, both are on a losing end.
+Whenever an emotional person engages with another emotional person, both are on a losing end.